Sorphy/banking-system/README.md

 ## Project Structure

 - **`src/`**: Contains the source code for the project.
+  - **`config/`**: Includes onfiguration file for database connection.
+     - `db.ts`: Sets up and connects to the PostgreSQL database using Sequelize.
   - **`controllers/`**: Includes the logic for handling requests and interacting with the database.
+    - `accountController.ts`: Manages account creation and retrieval.
     - `authController.ts`: Handles user authentication and registration.
-    - `accountController.ts`: Manages account creation and retrieval.
     - `transactionController.ts`: Manages transactions and transfers.
+  - **`middleware/`**: Contains middleware functions for request processing.
+    - `authMiddleware.ts`:  Authenticates JWT tokens to protect routes.
   - **`models/`**: Defines the Sequelize models for User, Account, and Transaction.
   - **`routes/`**: Defines the API routes for different resources.
     - `authRoute.ts`: Routes for authentication and user management.